storyprotocol/sdk/CONTRIBUTING.md

 We welcome feedback with or without pull requests.
 If you have an idea for how to improve the project, great!
-All we ask is that you take the time to write a clear and concise explanation of what need you are trying to solve.
+All we ask is that you take the time to write a clear and concise explanation of what need that you are trying to solve.
 If you have thoughts on _how_ it can be solved, include those too!

 The best way to see a feature added, however, is to submit a pull request.